farahat80/react-open-weather/README.md

 # Version 1

-The component has been fully refactored and now the UI presenation is completely decoupled from the weather provider to allow using any data sources for weather, the component currently comes with 2 weather providers (WeatherBit and OpenWeather), you can create your own provider easily and provide data to the component, the two provider are built as a custom react hooks
+The component has been fully refactored and now the UI presentation is completely decoupled from the weather provider to allow using any data sources for weather, the component currently comes with 2 weather providers (WeatherBit and OpenWeather), you can create your own provider easily and provide data to the component, the two providers are built as custom react hooks

 - WeatherBit provider (useWeatherBit)
 - OpenWeather provider (useOpenWeather)
 - Visual Crossing provider (useVisualCrossing)
 - Removed the dependency on the weather icon library in favor of SVG icons
 - Removed the dependency on momentjs
-- Allow custom themeing to style the component with your colors
+- Allow custom theming to style the component with your colors
 - Fixed some major issues from version 0.6

 More providers to be added in the future, feel free to open a pull request with any weather providers that allow a free plan.